stefanprodan/openfaas-flux/README.md

           role: fn-caller
 ```

-Allow OpenFaaS core services to reach the `openfaas-fn` namespace by applying the `role: fn-caller` label:
+Allow OpenFaaS core services to reach the `openfaas-fn` namespace by applying the `role: openfaas-system` label:

 ```yaml
 apiVersion: v1